We All Kill Time - But Rarely on Purpose

 The problem isn’t waiting.
 It’s defaulting.

 If you’ve ever searched for things to do while waiting, especially during office gaps or between classes, you know how quickly those minutes disappear.
-And afterward, you’re not refreshed - just slightly foggy.
+And afterwards, you’re not refreshed - just slightly foggy.

 Waiting is unavoidable.
 Wasting it is optional.